daniehej/Documentation/docs/guides/quick-start.md

 ### Access the instance

 The default way of accessing is via SSH.
 The default username is **ubuntu** for the Ubuntu 18.04 image we chose.
-Use the key-pair we applied earlier in the guide as following to access the instance.
+Use the key-pair we generated earlier in the guide as following to access the instance.

 On mac/linux open the terminal on windows open PowerShell or Command Prompt
 ```bash